froghaven/KTKF/KTKDocumentation/KTK Notes.md

 (An ability's effect(s) is represented in a query, that is plugged into a method and processed during compile.)

-Expression Example :
+Expression Examples :
-(Ability that target a single opponent's guardian and reduces their health) [OP1; PILL2; -HP]
+- ( Ability that target a single opponent's guardian and reduces their health ) [OP1; PILL2; HP-1]

+- ( Ability that targets the player's front row, and increases ATK stat by 2 ) [P1; Row1;  ATK+2]

+- ( Ability attacks lane 1 of both players, then adds every guardian that fell in the attack to the player's hand, from the discard pile )
+	[P1,OP1; Lane1; HP-1]
+	[P1; Deck, Hand; ]
 ###### **Query Expression Parts** (and valid inputs)
 - **Field Target(s)** : ( P1, P2, P3, OP1, OP2, OP3 )
 - **Formation Target(s)** :